mokolabs/criticalmasscansuckit.com/README.md

 2. `git clone git@github.com:mokolabs/criticalmasscansuckit.com.git criticalmasscansuckit.com`

 ### Configure and bundle install
-1. Add Heroku remote: `heroku git:remote -a summerofrails`
+1. Add Heroku remote: `heroku git:remote -a criticalmasscansuckit`
 2. Switch to Ruby 2.1.2 with the Ruby version manager of your choice (this should happen automatically from the .ruby-version file)
 3. `bundle install`